The oxford centre for the mind

 Continuing with the theme of brain care, we also examine the importance of good quality rest and sleep.
 In order for the brain to perform as well as it can it is important that it be properly rested.
 Yet it is estimated that only one fifth of people sleep well consistently throughout their lives.
 The remainder will struggle at some point.

-Failure to obtain proper sleep well can have a detrimental effect on cognitive performance, inhibiting the ability to focus, reducing clarity of thought, impairing memory, adversely affecting both motivation and mood.
+Failure to obtain proper sleep can have a detrimental effect on cognitive performance, inhibiting the ability to focus, reducing clarity of thought, impairing memory, adversely affecting both motivation and mood.
 Despite this, certain professions still make a virtue out of going without rest and minimising the time spent asleep.

 It is estimated that thirty to fifty per cent of accidents at work are associated with being overtired.